Kinubi/Zephyr-Engine/docs/THREADED_RENDERING_DESIGN.md

 ## Executive Summary

-This document outlines the design and implementation status of parallelized rendering operations in ZulkanZengine.
+This document outlines the design and implementation status of parallelized rendering operations in Zephyr-Engine.
 The engine uses a **hybrid threading architecture**: a main thread for game logic, a dedicated render thread for all Vulkan operations, and an optional worker pool spawned by the render thread for parallel tasks.

 **Current Status:** Phases 1 and 2.0 are fully implemented.
 Phase 1 (worker pool parallelization) achieved 2.7x speedup for extraction and 1.7x for cache building.
 Phase 2.0 (render thread infrastructure) is complete with double-buffered snapshots, atomic synchronization, and optional Engine integration.
 Next: Phase 2.1 (snapshot-based rendering).